Gougouwhy02/CASA0018-Assessment/README.md

-# Smart Bird Feeder Intruder Alert
+# Smart Bird Feeder Scene Monitoring

 ## Project Overview
 This project aims to build a simple embedded image classification system for a bird feeder scene.